 When anyone in my family talks about food for the holidays, there is one dish that is a MUST HAVE.
-It is not considered Thanksgiving if we don’t have Frosted Cranberry Squares on the table.
+It is not considered Thanksgiving if we don’t have Frosted Cranberry Salad (aka Frosted Cranberry Squares) on the table.
 My mom has been making it for years and years and all of us look forward to it every year.

 I started making it to bring when we spend the holidays with Josh’s side of the family too.
 I think I converted them but even if none of them ate it, I’d be happy to have the whole pan to myself.

 I’m not sure if it’s the whipped topping and cream cheese, the nuts or the bottom layer but something about all of these flavors just remind me of the holidays.
 I drool just thinking about it.

 You can definitely make it without nuts if you’d prefer not to or have an allergy in your family.
 I have a sister-in-law who is allergic to nuts so if I bring it for that side, I make it with 1/2 nuts on one side and no nuts on the other.
 I prefer it with nuts because I like the crunch and I am a fan of nuts in my food but know that some people can’t stand them.

 - Drain pineapple, reserving syrup.